 My go-to favorite soups are this broccoli one and this vegan cream of tomato one.
 I want to add a few new favs to my arsenal.
 Nancy Meyers had posted this Marcella Hazan’s lentil soup on her Instagram which is so yummy.
 And I really love lentils during the colder months, they are so filling and hearty.
 (I would LOVE to hear your favorite soup recipes in the comments!)

 One of my absolute favorite things that I had made during lockdown was Alison Roman’s sour cream flatbread.
 The recipe is in her Dining In cookbook (one of my favs) but you can also read it here.
 They are a little bit time consuming to make (really just with wait times and letting the dough rise) but my tip is to double the recipe and freeze half the dough.
 It is SO good.
 I like to eat these fresh off the stove with dip (they’re extra good served hot!) but there are a million ways to eat them.
 Make pizzas with them!
 Serve with ricotta and mushrooms… peaches and burrata… chicken tikka masala or any sort of curry.
 SO GOOD.

 Dips to go with the flatbread.
 But curious: what are your favorite (ideally healthy) dip recipes?
 I love this labneh dip but need some more ideas!
 Tzatziki is another favorite.

 Everything from this cookbook.

 I bought this cookbook but I did not cook this book.
 The problem I have is that now that I have storage, my cookbooks are all in a cabinet and I tend to forget about my newer ones.
 I totally forgot about this book!
-I am going to try to cook at least one or two new things from it every month.
-STAY TUNED.
+I try to cook at least one or two new things from it every month.
+Most of the recipes are SO quick and easy – we’re talking gourmet meals that take 30 minutes or less.
 If you’ve made anything from it, tell me your favorites!